 In fact, many copywriters will tell you that the best-performing copy is always written with a 5th-grade vocabulary.
-So keep that in mind the next time you’re tempted to pull out one of your fancy 10 cent words.
+So keep that in mind the next time you’re tempted to pull out one of your fancy 10 dollar words.
 You can use an online tool like Hemingway Editor to quickly check the readability level of your writing.

 Tip #2: Beware of adjectives.

 Adjectives poison your message and will set off your visitors’ hype detectors faster than a HUGE SALE with the LOWEST PRICES EVER.

 Use a stronger noun if it means you can leave out an adjective.
 A crisis is always better than a severe problem.